ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 This usually works fast in small applications.

 However, when a component has a large subset of components (e.g.: a list with several items in which every row is presented by a component), performance may take a hit, even when (almost) nothing changes.
-The reason is that, due to the default change detection, Angular will also check for updates on a component when a change occurs on its sibling or ancestors or child components, while this is not needed in most cases.
+The reason is that, due to the default change detection, Angular will also check for updates on a component when a change occurs on its siblings or ancestors or child components, while this is not needed in most cases.

 ## 3.2 The solution